GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **Effect**: When you cast this spell, choose one of the following damage types (cold, electric, fire, radiant, necrotic).
 You conjure a jet of glowing silvery blue flame stretching out 5 yards.
 It is up to .5 foot wide and equally tall.
 Anything in the area suffers a fire attack, then a ki attack, then an attack of the chosen type.
 If an attack would qualify to damage armor it does not, and instead afflicts the foe with either a point of inebriation or spell sickness (your choice when casting the spell).
 In place of traditional critical hit effects, each critical hit instead inflicts an instance of Archeblight.

-If the spellcheck is a critical success, you may change the shape to be a cone or inverted cone- but the total length is reduced by 1/3.
+If the spellcheck is a critical success, you may change the shape to be a cone or inverted cone- but the total length is reduced to 1/3.

 This spell cannot be cast in sunlight.
 Attacks from this spell have a -2 penalty if user is not in moonlight when casting the spell.